Is Masterclass worth it?

 In other words, I’ve tried lots of different kinds of online and offline learning classes.
 Each style has pros and cons.
 What you get out of them depends on how much time and money you can invest and what kind of learner you are.

 Pick one Masterclass and see if it’s for you.
-The All-Access Pass is useful if you plan to take more than one class.
+The All-Access Pass is useful if you plan to take more than one class this year.

 For a modest amount, you can invest in your craft and learn from current experts without investing thousands of dollars in a fancy MFA.